moritzWa/wallawitsch-gmail.com/src/content/cas.md

 A year later, in a paper titled, [Using Artificial Intelligence to Augment Human Intelligence](https://distill.pub/2017/aia/) he and his colleague Shan Carter expanded the concept into differentiating between Cognitive technology using Computers and Cognitive technology using Artificial Intelligence.
 The former is expanding human thought itself, meaning the computer performed action becomes a new generalizable concept.
 An example they give is the concept of applying a stamp in Photoshop to another layer.
 This concept is then generalized as "computer, [new type of action] this [new type of representation for a newly imagined class of object]".

-Cognitive technology using Artificial Intelligence discovers and reveals deep principles in ways meaningful to the user.
+Cognitive technology using Artificial Intelligence discovers and reveals deep principles in ways meaningful to the user and helps us invent new cognitive technologies.
 The example they give here is an Interactive Generative Adversarial Model (iGAN) that, for example, shows a fashion designer useful operation as new primitives that he can then internalize.

+Although the descriptions of those two terms still come with less clearly defined terms of "deep principles," "in a meaningful way," and "human thought," they might be summarized as the distinction between CAS and CAAI, Cognitive Augmentation AI.

 ## Personal Knowledge Management